Richienb/cors-bypasser/README.md

 # CORS Bypasser

-A simple tool to bypass CORS.
+A simple API to bypass CORS.

 ## How to use